ngaskill/apioarchitect.wedeploy.io/content/onboarding/five.md

             implementation("com.liferay:com.liferay.apio.architect.api:2.0.0-20181212.154022-16")
         }

-3. Include `biz.aQute.bnd.gradle` in your Gradle classpath by adding the following block at the beginning of your `build.gradle` file:
+3. If you already have an OSGi container (e.g., Liferay CE Portal 7.1 and Liferay DXP 7.1 already have an OSGi container), then you can skip the rest of these steps.
+Otherwise, you must generate an OSGi container for your API.
+To do so, first include `biz.aQute.bnd.gradle` in your Gradle classpath by adding the following block at the beginning of your `build.gradle` file:

         // Groovy
         buildscript {